Bonnet: Extinct Cavy Breed

 • The Bonnet breed began as a spontaneous, natural genetic mutation

-• Bonnet breed would have been 26 years old
+• Would have been 26 years old today

 • In the past the NZ cavy fancy has treated all pedigree breeds as equals.
 Currently, New Zealand’s unique pedigree breeds are recognised and championed by Independent Cavy Clubs across the country.